Smart Phone Users-Tap the 3 lines directly below on left for navigation/site menu.

 These items were over priced at the time of their introduction.
 They were available for purchase only from the studio which opened to the public in the early 90's.
 Few were sold and are rarely seen on the secondary market.

 The Hall of Fame pieces were decorated with more color than their forerunners.
-Hair color on both pieces as well as the skin tones were noticeably darker.
+Hair color and the skin tones were noticeably darker.

 The reissued items were attached to porcelain bases painted black.

-Hall of Fame sculpture next to original release.
-While heights vary, the average difference between the original and reissued sculptures is about 2 3/4" to 3".
+Hall of Fame sculptures next to originals.
+While heights vary, the average difference between an original and reissued sculpture is about 2 3/4" to 3".

 .